 "One of the most ridiculous things about the Android Marketplace is that the search feature is terrible.

 "I mean, this is Google!
-You have to find out about the apps somewhere else and then go get them from the Android Marketplace," he said.'Like Autotune'
+You have to find out about the apps somewhere else and then go get them from the Android Marketplace," he said.

 Users' frustrations with the Market have not gone unnoticed by Google's rivals